P

 What Eats Pink Salmon?

 This species’ predators vary according to their environment and the age of the fish.
-In freshwater, eggs, alevins, and fry are at risk from fish, birds and small mammals.
-Adults face predation from bears, wolves, river otters, and bald eagles as well as other fish (including Pacific salmon) and coastal seabirds which hunt juveniles.
+In freshwater, eggs, alevins, and fry are at risk from fish, birds, and small mammals.
+Adults face predation from bears, wolves, river otters, and bald eagles, as well as other fish (including Pacific salmon) and coastal seabirds that hunt juveniles.
 Sharks, fish like Pacific halibut, and marine mammals like humpback whales prey on adults.
 Humans remain a major source of predation.

 Brown bear eating a pink salmon